vinli/ios-net/Pods/CocoaAsyncSocket/README.markdown

 ## TCP

-**GCDAsyncSocket** and **AsyncSocket** are TCP/IP socket networking libraries.
-Here are the key features available in both:
+**GCDAsyncSocket** is a TCP/IP socket networking library built atop Grand Central Dispatch.
+Here are the key features available:

-- Native objective-c, fully self-contained in one class.<br/>
+- Native Objective-C, fully self-contained in one class.<br/>
   _No need to muck around with sockets or streams.
 This class handles everything for you._

 - Full delegate support<br/>